a hermetically sealed universe

 “Finish your wine.
 Let’s go for a smoke.”
 With a sleight of hand, he revealed a pack of Gauloises Blondes previously nestled in the inner pocket of his trucker jacket.
 I had to hold back a smile — a very on-brand choice of smokes from him.
 Not that I, American Spirit Yellow, had any right to judge.

-The people at the bar nodded to us with a knowing smile as we passed on our way to the door – they had no idea they were witnessing the first chapter of an incredible story, but I still hold their faces perfectly intact in my memory.
+The people at the bar nodded to us with a knowing smile as we passed on our way to the door.
+They had no idea they were witnessing the first chapter of an incredible story, but I still hold their faces perfectly intact in my memory.

 It was the last night of January, cool and breezy.
-We stood under the canopy just outside the bar as Giorgio held a cigarette between his teeth, pulling a black object out of his pocket – an iPod classic!
+We stood under the canopy just outside the bar as J. held a cigarette between his teeth, pulling a black object out of his pocket — an iPod classic!

 “No!”